#

-This page provides a complete, ready-to-use Python script for integrating the LeapAI CXR API into your third-party application.
-The script demonstrates authentication, single inference, and bulk inference.
+This page provides a complete, ready-to-use Python script for integrating the LeapAI CXR API into your application.
+The script demonstrates health checks, single inference, and bulk inference.

 Install the required Python package: